 I make no apologies for saying this – I bloody loved this book.
 My book of the year in 2017 (and if you pop back in the summer you may just be able to win yourself a signed copy – just saying), this book had a delicious blend of humour and mystery.
 Oh and a hedgehog.
 Who doesn’t love a hedgehog?
-The first book to really display Antti Tuomainen’s The Man Who Died, is Fargo-esque tale of dark deeds, deception and mushroom farming.
+The first book to really display Antti Tuomainen’s The Man Who Died funny side, is Fargo-esque tale of dark deeds, deception and mushroom farming.
 Obviously.
 Mandie is going to refresh and re-share her thoughts on the book as part of our Year of Orenda but you can read mine right here if you like.
 Here’s what it’s all about:

 About the Book